Writing the MSPE

 If you have not decided on a specialty, the meeting may serve to facilitate the decision-making process.
 We can explore with you some of the things that may be important to you in a specialty and recommend resources (people, websites, readings) to help with the decision-making process.
 We will also review your fourth-year plans, discuss the process of obtaining letters of recommendation, and explain the function of the Medical Student Performance Evaluation (MSPE).
 You may also discuss the content and style of your personal statement and ask the MSPE writer to read a draft.
 We suggest asking a faculty member in your chosen specialty to review your personal statement as well.
 You will also receive instruction from OSA staff about the Electronic Residency Application Service (ERAS) at the ERAS Tutorial and through emails, you will receive throughout the year.

-Your unique characteristics bio bullets must be submitted through myMedScope.
-You may create your unique characteristics bio bullets in a text file by clicking on the 'start' menu, 'all programs', 'accessories' and then click 'notepad'.
+Your noteworthy characteristics bio bullets must be submitted through myMedScope.
+You may create your noteworthy characteristics bio bullets in a text file by clicking on the 'start' menu, 'all programs', 'accessories' and then click 'notepad'.
 MedScope will not be able to interpret special characters.
-Students who complete pre-clinical courses, such as CAPP, Primary Care Track or Medical Spanish, should note this under medical education or in the unique characteristics section.
+Students who complete pre-clinical courses, such as CAPP, Primary Care Track or Medical Spanish, should note this under medical education or in the noteworthy characteristics section.
+Some examples of Noteworthy Characteristics Bio Bullets are shown below:

 *There is a maximum of three bullet points on the MSPE.